Manin's conjecture for $\mathcal{M}$-points: Pairs and M -points

-In this section we will introduce split pairs and their $\cM$-points.
+In this section we will introduce pairs and their $\cM$-points.
 We will introduce these notions in large generality, using the language of scheme theory.
 While we are mainly interested in $\cM$-points over rings of integers, we will also need to consider $\cM$-points over $\mathbb{P}^1$ in Definition \ref{def: rationally connected pair} to define what it means for a pair to be rationally connected.
 Furthermore, the general framework presented here has nice functorial properties as seen in Remark \ref{remark: (X,M) as a functor}.

 In general, we want to consider divisors which need not be not defined over the base, but only over a Galois cover.
 Let us recall the definition of a Galois cover as in \cite[Tag 03SF]{Stacks}, generalizing Galois extensions of a field. \begin{definition} Let $B$ and $A$ be connected schemes.
 Then a finite étale morphism $A\rightarrow B$ is a \textit{Galois cover} with group $G=\mathrm{Aut}_B(A)$ if the degree of $A\rightarrow B$ is equal to $\#G$. \end{definition} In this article, we will consider two types of Galois covers: Galois extensions of the ground field and Galois extensions of the ring of $S$-integers.
-If $E/K$ is an Galois extension of number fields and $S\subset \Omega_K$ is a finite collection of places including the infinite places as well as the places which ramify in the extension, then both $\spec E\rightarrow \spec K$ as well as $\spec \cO_{\tilde{S}}\rightarrow \spec \cO_{S}$ are Galois covers, where $\tilde{S}\subset \Omega_E$ is the set of places in $E$ above $S$.

-For the remainder of the section, all schemes will be schemes over $B$, and let $A\rightarrow B$ be a fixed Galois cover with Galois group $G$.
+If $E/K$ is an Galois extension of number fields and $S\subset \Omega_K$ is a finite collection of places including the infinite places as well as the places which ramify in the extension, then both $\spec E\rightarrow \spec K$ as well as $\spec \cO_{\tilde{S}}\rightarrow \spec \cO_{S}$ are Galois covers, where $\tilde{S}\subset \Omega_E$ is the set of places in $E$ above $S$. \begin{assumption} For the remainder of the section, all schemes will be Noetherian schemes over $B$, and we let $A\rightarrow B$ be a fixed Galois cover with Galois group $G$. \end{assumption}